arantir123/MpbPPI/README.md

 3. After SASA calculation, we can use original PDB files and corresponding SASA files to generate the input json file for GEE encoder (example of SASA file data structure can be found in ./data/M1101_foldx_cleaned/4_mt_dasa_*).

 __Step3.
-Definition of pytorch Dataset and Dataloader, the aim is to generate json files containing source data, label, data split for model training and to define corresponding Dataloader for further processing them__
+Definition of Pytorch Dataset and Dataloader, the aim is to generate json files containing source data, label, data split for model training and to define corresponding Dataloader for further processing them__

 __For pretraining set:__